This statement is made pursuant to section 54 of the Modern Slavery Act 2015 (UK) and constitutes our Modern Slavery Statement for 2021.

 Global Porter Policy

-Intrepid Group is committed to ensuring respectful and fair working conditions for all trekking porters.
-This policy was updated in 2018 to include specific local porter regulations at our PEAK DMC offices in Nepal, Peru and Kenya.
-We also introduced our Intrepid Group Kokoda Local Porter Regulation focusing on ensuring the fair treatment and welfare of our porters.
+Intrepid is committed to ensuring respectful and fair working conditions for all trekking porters.
+This policy includes specific local porter regulations at our Intrepid DMC offices in Nepal, Peru, and Kenya.
+We also introduced our Intrepid Kokoda Local Porter Regulation focusing on ensuring the fair treatment and welfare of our porters.

-We developed and implemented global modern slavery awareness training for all staff.
+We continue to require human rights and global modern slavery awareness training for all new staff joining the business.
 The online training is compulsory.
-As of Dec 2019, 60% of staff had completed the training.

-We will aim to achieve 100% completion of global slavery awareness training for all new and existing staff.
+We will refresh our training with updated live examples of how we can better assess our MSA risks, with the aim to achieve 100% completion of global modern slavery awareness training for all new and existing staff.
+The training will be available in both English and Spanish.

 We will maintain active involvement in industry forums and working groups to promote the elimination of slavery around the world.